 Choose Slice Thickness

 Decide how thick you want your sashimi slices.
-You can do big thick cuts, or thin slices.
-It really depends how you’re eating the sashimi and what you’re in the mood for.
+You can do big thick cuts or thin slices.
+It really depends on how you’re eating the sashimi and what you’re in the mood for.

 When you’re cutting sashimi, it’s all about being smooth with the knife.
-So hold you hand steady, and slice evenly.
+So hold your hand steady, and slice evenly.
 Try to make your slices one smooth motion.
 You got this!

 Who’s ready to cut salmon sashimi like a sushi chef?

 If you’re excited to start serving sashimi the next time you’re craving salmon, keep these tips in mind and tell us how much you enjoyed your new favorite dish at home!
+We recommend serving Oshen Salmon for your next sashimi meal.
 Also, check out this amazing yuzu salmon salad if you’re craving sashimi, salad style!